-The designated super arterial street segment is located primarily within the City which has not yet been developed, but is planned for future urban development in a manner which is consistent with the Fresno General Plan.
-Construction of the public street segment will occur incrementally with future development in the area in a manner consistent with the goals, objective and policies of the Fresno General Plan as referenced herein above.
-Therefore, the project will not result in the conversion of active farmland to non-agricultural use, result in the premature conversion of agricultural lands; or constitute a detriment to the management of agricultural resources and/or facilities important to the metropolitan area beyond that which has been previously analyzed and evaluated within the MEIR.
+The designated super arterial street segment is located primarily within an unincorporated area, which has not been fully developed, but is planned for future urban development that will be consistent with the Fresno General Plan.
+Construction of the expanded North Temperance Avenue roadway segment will occur incrementally as future development in the area progresses.
+This development will be constructed consistent with the goals, objectives and policies of the Fresno General Plan.
+Therefore, the project will not result in the conversion of active farmland to non-agricultural use; result in the premature conversion of agricultural lands; or, constitute a detriment to the management of agricultural resources and/or facilities important to the metropolitan area beyond that which has been previously analyzed and evaluated within the MEIR.